TJ-zhanglab/SpatialE/User's guidance/README.md

 # Welcome to **`SpatialE`**!

-Here, we demonstrate how to use SpatialE to analyze the enrichment of gene sets in Spatial Transcriptome (ST) data.
-The analysis process mainly includes the following parts.
+Here, we demonstrate how to use SpatialE to analyze the spatial enrichment of gene sets in Spatial Transcriptome (ST) data.
+The analysis mainly includes the following steps.

 - Loading the required R packages
 - Preparing the ST Seurat object